vuejs/router/docs/guide/essentials/navigation.md

 Since the prop `to` accepts the same kind of object as `router.push`, the exact same rules apply to both of them.

-`router.push` and all the other navigation methods return a _Promise_ that allows us to wait til the navigation is finished and to know if it succeeded or failed.
+`router.push` and all the other navigation methods return a _Promise_ that allows us to wait till the navigation is finished and to know if it succeeded or failed.
 We will talk more about that in [Navigation Handling](../advanced/navigation-failures.md).

 ## Replace current location